TuanLinhDang/app-docs/australia-citizenship-test-privacy.md

 ## Overview

-Australian Citizenship Test Practice ("the App") is designed to help you prepare for the Australian Citizenship Test.
+Australian Citizenship Test is designed to help you prepare for the Australian Citizenship Test.
 Your privacy is important to us.
 This policy explains how the App handles your data.

 ## Data Collection